furkankapukayaa/furkankapukayaa.github.io/README.md

 ![](https://komarev.com/ghpvc/?username=furkankapukayaa&style=flat&color=blueviolet)
 ### Glad to see you here! &nbsp;

-I'm a graduate in Computer Programming from Kırklareli University.
-Then I won Anadolu University Management Information Systems with DGS.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that I also love to guide.
-I'm currently into Web Development.
+I graduated from Kırklareli University Computer Programming, and then I earned Anadolu University Management Information Systems with DGS.
+I am a passionate student who is always willing to learn and work across technologies and fields.
+I love discovering new technologies and leveraging them to solve real-life problems.
+I love sharing what I know with others and guiding them.
+Currently, I am interested in Web Development.

 </div><br>